The Cloths of Heaven

 Characters

-The lives, memories, and echoes woven through The Cloths of Heaven.
+The lives, memories, shadows, and echoes woven through The Cloths of Heaven.

 Shezzy